kingzamzon/docs/docs/sdk/authentication/session-sigs/get-session-sigs.md

 If you want to clear the session key stored in the browser local storage, you can call the [`disconnectWeb3` method](https://js-sdk.litprotocol.com/functions/auth_browser_src.ethConnect.disconnectWeb3.html).

+## Summary
+The full code implementation can be found [here](https://github.com/LIT-Protocol/developer-guides-code/tree/master/session-signatures/getSessionSigs).

+After executing the example implementation above, you will have generated and stored your session public and secret keys, and the `AuthSig` signed for the session signatures.

 <FeedbackComponent/>